 West Nile Fever

-West Nile Fever is an infection caused by West Nile virus (WNV).
+West Nile Fever is caused by West Nile virus (WNV).
 Until 1999 it was only recognised in Africa, Asia, Middle East, and Europe.
 In 1999 the virus appeared in New York City and spread rapidly throughout North America, and is now also found in Central and South America and the Caribbean.

 WNV predominantly infects birds and sometimes other animals.
 It can be transmitted to humans by the bites of infected mosquitoes.
 A range of different mosquito species can carry the virus.
 Very rarely it can be transmitted by blood transfusion.